OkayHughes/open-lab-notebook/src/posts/411/411_final_paper_outline.md

   - Empirically derived relationship between mineral dust, black carbon, and hydrophobic organics with temperature
 ## Results:
 * CAM5 underestimates LWC by 70% and overestimates IWC by factor of 2
+* Figure 6 (qualitative over/under estimates)
+* Figure 7: cloud fraction is good, but persistent biases in LWC, IWC
+* From 5-12th october, cam5 undreestimates downward LW radiative fluxes by 20-40 W/m^2
+  * Largely due to underestimate of cloud liquid mixing ratio
+  * Overestimates OLWR by 10 W m^2
+* Two processes for turning cloud liquid into snow in CAM5:
+  * Collection of water by snow
+  * Evaporation/deposition by WBF
+* Figure 10: Ice/Water Budgets
+  * Fixing instantaneous freezing
 ## WBF

 ## IN